LSE-ME204/me204-2024-project-JingyiMAO/docs/index.md

 # Part III: Exploratory Data Analysis (EDA)

 EDA is crucial in the data analysis process as it helps in making sense of data, guiding further analysis, and providing a foundation for building predictive models.
-In this report, we only do some simple EDA and will mainly focus on data visualization and comparison.
-Here are three main themes we are going to explore:
+Since I am still in the initial stages of learning and becoming familiar with the process, I will only do some simple EDA and will mainly focus on data visualization and comparison in this report.
+Here are three main themes I am going to explore:
 - Crime Count by Hour
 - Different Types of Crimes
 - Geographic Distribution of Crime Incidents

-We are using crime data from the years 2013 to 2016 for both cities, since these four years represent the only period during which the cirme data overlapping in timeframe for two cities.
-By restricying our analysis to this overlapping timeframe. we ensure that the temporal alignment of the datasets mitigates the potential for bias and inconsistency that could arise from disparate data collection periods.
+The crime data used for EDA comes from the years 2013 to 2016 for both cities, since these four years represent the only period during which the cirme data overlapping in timeframe for two cities.
+By restricting our analysis to this overlapping timeframe, we ensure that the temporal alignment of the datasets mitigates the potential for bias and inconsistency that could arise from disparate data collection periods.
 This approach enhances the validity of our findings by enabling a robust and equitable comparison of crime trends and patterns across the two cities.

 ## Crime Count by Hour